-- Serve immediately or refrigerate Halloween monster cupcakes until ready to serve.
+- Serve immediately, or refrigerate Halloween monster cupcakes until ready to serve.

 Expert Cupcake Tips

-- I used tub frosting on these Feed Me Seymour Cupcakes, which isn’t as dense as russian buttercream frosting but worked fine.
+- I used tub frosting on these Feed Me Seymour Cupcakes, which isn’t as dense as Russian buttercream frosting but worked fine.

 - The most important thing you can remember is to DRY YOUR BERRIES!
-It’s imperative that the berries will slide off and not take the frosting.
+It’s imperative that the berries slide off and not take the frosting.